Dialectical Behavior Therapy and Cutting

 What is Dialectical Behavior Therapy?

-During dialectical behavior therapy, the counselor will re-enact certain events from the life of the patient and establish how that person could change their behavior in order to bring about a different, more productive outcome.
-This allows the therapist to suggest change in the individual’s behavior without seeming controlling or judgmental.
+During a DBT session, the counselor will often re-enact certain events from the life of the patient.
+Through a series of questions, the counselor establishes how the individual can change his behavior in order to bring about a different, more productive outcome.
+This allows the therapist to make suggestions to modify the individual’s behavior without seeming controlling or judgmental.

 What is Self-Harm Behavior?